 If a candidate has been professionally licensed or certified with a local, state or federal regulatory agency (i.e. state licensing boards, etc), they may have been sanctioned or reprimanded by the respective agency for professional misconduct.

 9. Hidden Corporate Affiliations

-Findings of associated corporations that an executive or his/her relatives have established, raises questions about potential self-dealings or conflict issues.
-Note that this “shell” entity may have been set-up as a vendor or customer to misappropriate funds.
+Findings of associated corporations that an executive or their relatives have established raises questions about potential self-dealings or conflict issues.
+Note that this “shell” entity may have been set up as a vendor or customer to misappropriate funds.

 10. Social Media Issues